pmajka/poSSum/README.md

   4. Make the build.
 Note that the build process usually takes a long time (a couple of hours) to complete.
-It is a good idea to leave the compilation as a overnight task and be patient and not to irritate if something goes wrong (as it surely will).
+It is a good idea to leave the compilation as a overnight task and be patient.

 Advanced Normalization Tools